Macabebe: History

 The residents of Macabebe had played conflicting roles in the history of the Philippines.
 They fought against the Spanish in 1571, during which Tarik Soliman (Bambalito) became the first recorded Kapampangan to fight against Spanish rule.
 They also defended the last Spanish garrison against revolutionaries in 1898.
 The services of the Macabebes led to the naming of a street in the Spanish capital, Madrid, in their honor, "Calle de Voluntarios Macabebes."

 The residents of Macabebe were also allies of imperial Spain when the Dutch invaders tried to colonize the Philippines.
 They fought together with the Spaniards to protect the islands from its invaders, and in return only the Kapampangan were allowed to study in prominent exclusive schools and universities run by the Spaniards.

+In 1898, the town was destroyed by Revolutionary General Antonio Luna during the Philippine Revolution.
+As retaliation for supporting Spain and harboring Spanish stragglers, Luna ordered the town razed, though General José Alejandrino prevented its total destruction.
+This followed the Macabebes' historic support for Spanish colonial rule.
+Aftermath: Due to this destruction and conflicts with the Republic, many residents later joined the "Macabebe Scouts" to support American forces.

 In 1901, American General Frederick Funston and his troops captured Philippine President Emilio Aguinaldo in Palanan, Isabela, with the help of some Kapampangans (later called the Macabebe Scouts after their home locale) who had joined the Americans' side.
 The Americans pretended to be captives of the Macabebes, who were dressed in Philippine Army uniforms.
 Once Funston and his "captors" entered Aguinaldo's camp, they immediately apprehended Aguinaldo and his men.

 During World War II, Japanese fighter and bomber planes attacked Macabebe in December 1941.
 Macabebe was subsequently occupied by the Japanese Imperial Army in 1942.